pyvista/pyvista-tutorial/_sources/tutorial/02_mesh/exercises/c_create-uniform-grid.rst.txt

 ..
 GENERATED FROM PYTHON SOURCE LINES 89-91

-Here are some example 3D data using random data.
-Feel free to use your own 3D numpy array here!
+Generate example 3D data using :func:`numpy.random.random`.
+Feel free to use your own 3D numpy array here.

 ..
 GENERATED FROM PYTHON SOURCE LINES 91-94